 To log your server in as your bot, use the

-For security reasons, you'll need to use a separate tokenfile placed outside of the
+For security reasons, you'll need to use a SecretTag for the token, by putting your token in the

 discordconnect command takes an